django-ses/django-ses/README.rst

   http://docs.aws.amazon.com/general/latest/gr/rande.html

 ``AWS_SES_FROM_EMAIL``
   Optional.
-The email addres use as the "From" address for the email.
+The email addres to be used as the "From" address for the email.
 The address that you specify has to be verified.
   For more information please refer to http://aws.amazon.com/ses/faqs/#38

 ``AWS_SES_RETURN_PATH``